The Corporate Sustainability Due Diligence Directive (CSDDD) - Directive (EU) 2024/1760

 What is the Corporate Sustainability Due Diligence Directive (CSDDD)?

-The proposed Corporate Sustainability Due Diligence Directive (CSDDD) introduces the obligation for companies to conduct appropriate human rights and environmental due diligence with respect to their operations, operations of their subsidiaries, and operations of their business partners in companies’ chains of activities.
+The CSDDD introduces the obligation for companies to conduct appropriate human rights and environmental due diligence with respect to their operations, operations of their subsidiaries, and operations of their business partners in companies’ chains of activities.

 The due diligence process set out in the CSDDD covers the six steps defined by the OECD Due Diligence Guidance for Responsible Business Conduct: